-Big budget movies lined up for 2022: Many big-budget Bollywood movies announced their release dates scheduled for the rest of 2022-23.
-These movies include Bhool Bhulaiyaa 2, Attack by Lakshya Raj Anand, Beast (Tamil), Gangubai Kathiawadi (recently released), RRR (recently released), Ek Villian Returns, Tiger 3 and many others.
+Many big-budget Bollywood movies announced their release dates scheduled for the rest of 2022-23.
+These movies include Bhool Bhulaiyaa 2, Attack by Lakshya Raj Anand, Beast (Tamil), Gangubai Kathiawadi (recently released), RRR (recently released), Ek Villian Returns, Tiger 3, and many others.

-This along with some Hollywood movies include Top Gun, Doctor Strange – Multiverse of Madness, Morbius, Fantastic Beasts: The secret of Dumbledore, Bad Guys, Batman (recently released) among others.
-Multiple regional content languages movies including Tamil, Telugu, Malayalam and Kannada have been lined for release in FY23.
+This along with some Hollywood movies include Top Gun, Doctor Strange – Multiverse of Madness, Morbius, Fantastic Beasts: The secret of Dumbledore, Bad Guys, and Batman (recently released) among others.
+Multiple regional content languages movies including Tamil, Telugu, Malayalam, and Kannada have been lined for release in FY23.

-Theatre penetration: Theatre screen penetration in India is relatively low compared to other developed markets.
+India's theatre screen penetration is relatively low compared to other developed markets.
 This aids in the screen expansion plans of both Inox and PVR.
-For instance, PVR has 860 screens and the company was able to open about 18 screens since January 2022.
+For instance, PVR has 860 screens and the company was able to open about 18 screens in January 2022.
 In the case of Inox have opened 24 screens across 6 properties as of Q3 FY22.
 The company plans to open about 17 screens across 4 properties by the end of FY22.

-Other factors: Increasing vaccine population, reduction in number of covid-19 cases and strong pent-up demand bodes well for multiplex players – PVR and Inox.
+Other Factors: Increasing vaccine population, reduction in a number of covid-19 cases and strong pent-up demand bodes well for multiplex players – PVR and Inox.

 While the outlook for PVR and Inox appears fairly steady, there are two points of concern that investors should keep in mind.

-Competition from OTT: One, the direct release of movies on OTT.
-Multiple movies that were slated for theatre release have hit viewing platforms such as Netflix, Amazon Prime among others.
-These movies include Radhe, Suraraipotru, Black Widow and so on.
-Many experts believe it is a temporary phenomena.
+One is the direct release of movies on OTT.
+Multiple movies that were slated for theatre release have hit viewing platforms such as Netflix, and Amazon Prime among others.
+These movies include Radhe, Suraraipotru, Black Widow, and so on.
+Many experts believe it is a temporary phenomenon.

-Though big-budget movies are awaiting theatre release, the small and medium budget movies are moving to streaming platforms.
+Though big-budget movies are awaiting theatre release, the small and medium-budget movies are moving to stream platforms.
 In OTT they get a better audience.
 But many industry experts believe that theatre releases are going to continue.
 And OTT direct release is going to be a temporary phenomenon.
 This is further supported by media reports on Disney’s 2021-22 movie pipeline having an exclusive theatre release.